corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 - **Anywhere your team velocity matters more than absolute correctness guarantees**.

 A hybrid strategy is fine and common.
-Many of the teams I work with end up with a polyglot backend: Go for the boring services, Rust for the ones where reliability and performance pay back the extra effort.
+Many of the teams I work with end up with a polyglot backend: Go for the "boring" services, Rust for the ones where reliability and performance pay back the extra effort.

 ## Expected Improvements

-Numbers vary wildly by workload, so take these as rough guidance, not promises.
+Numbers vary wildly by workload, so take these as rough guidance.
+Not promises!
-Based on Go-to-Rust migrations I've helped with:
+But here are some ballpark numbers, based on Go-to-Rust migrations I've helped with:

-- **CPU usage**: 20–60% reduction.
+- CPU usage: 20–60% reduction.
 Less dramatic than Python-to-Rust, because Go is already efficient.
 The wins come from no GC and tighter loops.
-- **Memory**: 30–50% reduction, mostly from the absence of GC overhead and a smaller runtime.
+- Memory: 30–50% reduction, mostly from the absence of GC overhead and a smaller runtime.
-- **P99 latency**: significantly more consistent.
+- P99 latency: significantly more consistent.
 Rust services tend to flatline where Go services have visible GC-induced jitter.
+(This has gotten much better on the Go-side ever since they introduced their low-latency GC, but the difference is still there under heavy load.)
-- **Production incidents**: this is the one teams report most enthusiastically.
+- Production incidents: this is the one teams report most enthusiastically.
 The classes of bugs that survive `go test -race` and reach production (data races, nil dereferences, missed error paths) just don't compile in Rust.
+Oncall rotations are typically very boring after a Rust migration.

 Honestly, you're unlikely to get a 10x throughput improvement going from Go to Rust the way you might from Python.
-What you get is **fewer 3 a.m. pages** and **flatter latency tails**, plus the ability to expand into other domains like embedded development or systems programming while still using the same language.
+What you get is fewer "silly errors" and flatter latency tails, plus the ability to expand into other domains like embedded development or systems programming while still using the same language.
 That's often the most surprising side-effect of a migration: there's a lot of opportunity for code-sharing across teams that previously had to use different stacks.
 You can use Rust for everything.

 ## Conclusion

-Going from Go to Rust is a different kind of migration than going from Python or TypeScript.
+Going from Go to Rust is a different kind of migration than coming from [Python](/learn/migration-guides/python-to-rust) or [TypeScript](/learn/migration-guides/typescript-to-rust).
-You're not trading away dynamic typing or a slow runtime, you're trading away `nil`, runtime-detected races, and "we'll be careful" error handling, in exchange for a stricter compiler and a steeper learning curve.
+Coming from Go, you know the benefits of a statically-typed, compiled language.
+So you're not trading away dynamic typing or a slow runtime, you're trading away `nil` in exchange for a more robust codebase with fewer footguns, and a stricter compiler that catches more mistakes at compile time.
+There is a steeper learning curve, however.

-For some services, that trade is obviously worth it.
+For [foundational services](/blog/foundational-software/) (services that your organization relies on, that have high uptime requirements, that are critical to your business), that trade is obviously worth it.
 For others, Go remains the right answer.
-The point of a migration isn't to be ideologically pure, it's to put each problem in the language that solves it best.
+The point of a migration is to put each problem in the language that solves it best.

-If you have a specific service in mind and want a second opinion on whether it's worth porting, [I'm happy to talk it through](/services).

 {% info(title="Ready to Make the Move to Rust?", icon="crab") %}